FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/null_handling.md

 ## Requirements

 * Columns MUST use NULL when there isn't a value that can be specified for a nullable column.
-* Columns MUST NOT use empty strings or placeholder values such as 0 for numeric columns or "Not Applicable" for string columns, regardless of whether the column allows nulls or not.
+* Columns MUST NOT use empty strings or placeholder values to represent a (NULL/No Value) such as 0 for numeric columns or "Not Applicable" for string columns, regardless of whether the column allows nulls or not.

 ## Exceptions